 About UsLaziz: Lebanese for “Tasty and Lighthearted”

 It all started with garbanzo beans and a vision.
 Selling homemade hummus to our colleagues and friends, and then the farmer’s market.
 It opened up the opportunity for catering, cooking classes, and an expanded product line in stores.
-As our popularity grew, so did our dreams, and in November 2016, Laziz Kitchen opened its doors to the Salt Lake City community.
+As our popularity grew, so did our dreams, and in November 2016, Laziz Kitchen opened its first location to the Salt Lake City community.
 In 2022, we expanded even more with new partners to Laziz Kitchen/Laziz Foods Group, the Netto and Hannon family.

 In November of 2018, Derek Kitchen was elected to represent the 2nd district in the Utah State Senate, becoming the youngest active member of the Utah Legislature.
 Prior to assuming his role as State Senator, Derek was a member of the Salt Lake City Council representing District 4, where he concurrently served as the Chair of the Salt Lake City Redevelopment Authority.
 Derek co-founded and currently operates two businesses in Salt Lake City – Laziz Foods and Laziz Kitchen – a distribution company and a restaurant specializing in contemporary Middle Eastern food.
 Prior to serving in elected office, Derek prevailed in his landmark lawsuit against the State of Utah (Kitchen v Herbert, 2013) which brought marriage equality to the 10th Circuit and created critical case law for the freedom to marry nationwide.

 What’s a little fun without a good bite to accompany it?
 Join us for our fun, tasty, and community-minded events.
 Stay Tuned!